 To the one who is victorious and does my will to the end, I will give authority over the nations—that one ‘will rule them with an iron scepter and will dash them to pieces like pottery’—just as I have received authority from my Father.
 I will also give that one the morning star.
 Whoever has ears, let them hear what the Spirit says to the churches.
 Rev. 2:26-28

 In these passages, the martyrs are told that they will rule over the nations with an iron scepter.
-This is a specific reference to those who will be killed in an event known as the Great Tribulation, and who will later be resurrected to reign with Christ over the nations.
-The Great Tribulation and the Reign of Christ on earth will be discussed in future chapters.
+This is a specific reference to Reign of Christ on earth when the martyrs will be resurrected to rule with Christ.
+The Reign of Christ on earth will be discussed in future chapters.